andrewbeng89/mitb_node_demo/README.md

 [AngularJS](http://angularjs.org) provides a modularized approach to bind data structures, e.g. Arrays, Objects and other variables, to HTML views.
 This repository provides the code for a simple "todo list" application created in AngularJS.

-There are two versions of this "todo" application:
+There are three versions of this "todo" application:

-1. A purely front-end AngularJS app that does not communicate with any back-end database that will be pushed to GitHub Pages (index.html located [here](https://github.com/andrewbeng89/mitb_node_demo/blob/master/index.html))
+1. A purely front-end AngularJS app that DOES NOT communicate with any back-end database that will be pushed to GitHub Pages (index.html located [here](https://github.com/andrewbeng89/mitb_node_demo/blob/master/index.html))
+3. A purelt front-end AngularJS app that COMMUNICATES with a [Firebase](https://firebase.com) real-time Database-as-a-Service
 2. Integrated AngularJS app that communites with a Node.js backe-end hosted on Heroku and Elastic Beanstalk (index.html located [here](https://github.com/andrewbeng89/mitb_node_demo/blob/master/public/index.html))

-The "todo.js" script, together with the "index.html" file located at the root of this repository is all that is required to get an AngularJS "todo list" application up and running.
+The "/public/js/todo.js" script, together with the "index.html" file located at the root of this repository is all that is required to get an AngularJS "todo list" application up and running.
 This purely front-end application is pushed to and viewable on GH-Pages branch of this repository.
 The list of "todos" is reinitialized to an empty list after the page has been refreshed.
 In order to create an application that will persist the list "todos", please refer to the steps below.

+### AngularJS + Firebase + AngularFire

+[Firebase](https://firebase.com) provides a real-time document (JSON) database.
+[AngularFire](http://angularfire.com/) is a JavaScript library that allows developers to bind AngularJS scope objects with real-time data from Firebase.
+CRUD operations will be persisted and executed on the client-side without any need for any backend operations.

+Take a look at "indext.html" at the root of this repository and "/public/js/todo_fire.js" to see the modifications from "todo.js".

+To create your own Firebase real-time database:

+1. Sign up for Firebase with your GitHub account
+2. Create a new developer plan Firebase, and note the URL of the Firebase
+3. Change this line in "todo_fire.js": `var ref = new Firebase('https://<your-firebase-name>.firebaseio.com/todos');`
+4. Push an update that will publish the the static "index.html" to GH-Pages
+5. View the app on your GH-Pages URL
+6. Create some new todos and reload the page and observe

 ### Node.js with MongoDB (Mongolab Database-as-a-Service)